-Entry Level Writing Require Pass exam or Writing 1, 1E, or ILK or appropriate transfer course (Must be fulfilled within th hree terms of admission.)
-American History and Instit utions Requirement One course , or exam · (This course may also apply to the Gene eral Education requirements, if appropriate e.)
-General Education Requiren nents-General Subject Area F Requirements Area A: English Reading and Co - Writing 2, 2E, or 2LK and one of the follow ing: English 10, 10AC, 10EM, 10LC, or Writ ing 50, 50E, 50LK, 105 AA-ZZ, 107 AA-ZZ Z, 109AA-ZZ Area B: Foreign Language To be fulfilled in one of the following w vays: 1.
-Completion of a college langua age course at level 3.
-2. Appropriate score on SAT Sub ject Test in a foreign language (for specific information see p.
+Entry Level Writing Require ment or Writing 1, 1E, or ILK or appropriate transf course .
+(Must be fulfilled within three t terms of admission.)
+American History and Institu • , or exam ral Education requirements, if appropriate.) · (This course may also apply to the Gene rui Buucunon requirements, ii appropriate.
+General Education Requiren nents-General Subject Area Requ uirements Area A: English Reading and Co omposition Writing 2, 2E, or 2LK and one of the following: English 10, 10AC, 10EM, 10LC, or Writi ng 50, 50E, 50LK, 105 AA-ZZ, 107 AA-ZZ, 109 )AA-ZZ Area B: Foreign Language To be fulfilled in one of the following wa ays: 1.
+Completion of a college langua ge course at level 3.
+2. Appropriate score on SAT Subj ect Test in a foreign language (for specific infor mation see p.
 9 of this booklet).
-3. Score of 3 or higher on College e Board Advanced Placement Exam in a for reign language. level International Baccalaureate Exam in a a foreign language.
-5. C or higher average in third ye ear of high school foreign language.
-6. Placement above level 3 on UC CSB exam.
-(Note: If option I is taken, the student's unit requiren nent is increased to 184.)
-Area C: Science, Mathematics, a Three courses required. and Technology Area D: Social Sciences Three courses required. ,, Area E: Culture and Thought Three courses required Area F:Arts Two courses required. and · Area G: Literature Two courses required and
+3. Score of 3 or higher on College Board Advanced Placement Exam in a foreign language.
+4. Score of 5 or higher on higher evel International Baccalaureate Exam in a fore eign language.
+5. C or higher average in third yea ar of high school foreign language.
+6. Placement above level 3 on UC SB exam.
+(Note: If option $I$ is taken, the student's unit requirem ent is increased to 184.)
+Area C: Science, Mathematics, a nd Technology Three courses required ,,,,, · Area D: Social Sciences Three courses required , · Area E: Culture and Thought • · Area F:Arts Two courses required and · Area G: Literature Two courses required and ·

-$Remember: A \ course \ listed \ in \ more \ than \ one \ of \ the \ General \ Subject \ Areas \ A \ through \ G \ can \ be \ applied \ to \ only \ one \ of \ these \ areas.$
+Remember: A course listed in more than one of the General Subject Areas A through G can be applied to only one of these areas.